 You can change your request at any time, and there's no limit as to the number of times you can change a systematic withdrawal that's already under way.
 Plus, your remaining accumulations remain tax-deferred and continue to experience the investment returns of your chosen funds.
 It also allows you to postpone final decisions about annuitization.

 The IRS requires that you begin receiving distributions from your retirement fund by April 1 of the calendar year following the calendar year you reach age age 72 (age 70½ if you reached age 70½ by December 31, 2019) once retired or terminated.
 If you are already over age 70½ when you retire or terminate, then you must take a distribution by April 1 of the following year.
-Accumulations that accrued as of December 31, 1986 are grandfathered under a special rule.
+Any 403(b) accumulations that accrued as of December 31, 1986 are grandfathered under a special rule.
 Distributions of these amounts do not have to begin until age 75 once retired or terminated.
 This special rule does not apply to 401(a) or 457(b) accumulations.

 When you elect this option, TIAA and Fidelity will calculate and pay you the minimum amount of income you are legally required to take each year.
 The balance of your accumulations remains tax-deferred and continue to experience the investment returns of your chosen funds.
 This plan allows you to meet federal minimum distribution requirements without having to request payments each year or start a lifetime annuity.
 This may be an appropriate income plan if want to preserve your accumulations as long as possible and maximize benefits for your beneficiaries.